Clockmender/My-AN-Nodes/README.md

 Some nodes, particularly the DAW ones, may be "experimental" and are included for collaboration purposes, they are not yet ready for full production.
 On-going experimentation has always been part of my IT objectives and I am quite happy to share this code here and open it up to critique and comment.

-If you would like to help with developemnt, or suggest more nodes you would find useful, please contact me via email.
+If you would like to help with development, or suggest more nodes you would find useful, please contact me via email.

 GENERAL: